khalid-hussain/shaheen/chap1.md

 a red robe over his chainmail.
 Two bags were tied next to his horse's saddle.

 While looking towards him, Badr said, "Bashir, I'm glad you have arrived.
-This is the king of Andalus's brother, Al-Zeghel and this is Moosa.
+This is the king of Andalus's brother, Al-Zeghel and this is Musa.
 They have brought us good news.
 Soon they are going to announce war against Castille.

 Bashir jumped off his horse and shook hands with them to which Badr said, "This